oat-sa/taohub-articles/forge/QTI/qti-creator.md

 The stack of states will bring and enrich the behaviour as needed.

-Instanciation and usage:<br/>
+Instantiation and usage:<br/>

-A widget is only instanciated in the qti element renderer (see previous “renderer declaration section”)
+A widget is only instantiated in the qti element renderer (see previous “renderer declaration section”)

 Definition